Fall 2015 Enrollment

 Ancient Languages, Anthropology, Applied Health Science, Applied Mathematics, Art.
 Biblical and Theological Studies, Biblical Archaeology, Biology ,Business and Economics, Chemistry, Christian Formation and Ministry, Communication, Computer Science, Conservatory of Music, Economics, Education, Engineering (Liberal Arts), English, Environmental Science, Foreign Languages, French, Geology and Environmental Science, German, History, History/Social Science, Interdisciplinary Studies, International Relations, Mathematics and Computer Science, Nursing (Liberal Arts), Philosophy, Physics, Politics and International Relations, Psychology, Sociology and Anthropology, Urban Studies

 A Wheaton education is largely tied to the Christian church, the values of which are implemented in every facet of the College experience.
-Wheaton is concerned with the success of its students—a success that can be used to perpetuate those Christian values.
+Wheaton is concerned with the success of its students—success that can be used to perpetuate and best live out those Christian values.

 The Value of a Liberal Arts Education

 A liberal arts degree enriches the whole person, catering to and influencing every aspect of the individual.
-With this type of degree, students will enter the work force with a well-rounded repertoire of skills.
-They will be prepared to handle any situation, no matter the circumstance.
-Ultimately, Wheaton recognizes one very important fact: an education should not be geared toward one specific thing.
-Instead, it should encompass a plethora of ideas that span across all disciplines.
+With this type of degree, students enter the workforce with a well-rounded repertoire of skills.
+They are prepared to handle any situation, no matter the circumstance.
+Ultimately, Wheaton recognizes one very important fact: an education should not be geared toward one specific thing; instead, it should encompass a plethora of ideas that spans across all disciplines.

 Students are highly encouraged to engage in residential learning because of the added educational benefits it offers.
-One of these benefits is the opportunity to learn outside of the classroom, thus enhancing one’s academic experience.
+Such an environment fosters students’ abilities to learn outside of the classroom, enhancing their academic experience with the support of peers with the same academic goals.

 The Importance of the Christian Church

-The values of the Christian Church are very important to Wheaton.
-It is about serving the needs of the Church, no matter what profession.
-And it is about progression—advancing the Kingdom of God through education and practice.
-Students are encouraged to come together through love and commitment to Christ.
-The educational and personal aspects of Wheaton College come together to make an inclusive community, bound together by service and perpetuation of Christian ideals.
+The values of the Christian Church are prioritized at Wheaton.
+Serving the needs of the Church is paramount regardless of profession.
+And, with a heart for progression, faculty and staff work to advance the Kingdom of God through education and practice.
+Students are encouraged to come together through love and commitment to Christ, as both the educational and personal aspects of Wheaton College come together to make an inclusive community, bound together by service and perpetuation of Christian ideals.

 Global Study and Experiential Learning

-Even as students change location and gain new perspectives, they should still be committed to the service of God.
-Wheaton offers its students several opportunities to study abroad, which include: global internships, a semester abroad, and research initiatives rooted in cross-cultural studies.
+Even as students change location and gain new perspectives, they carry with them their commitment to the service of God.
+Wheaton offers its students several opportunities to travel abroad, the trips of which can take the form of international internships, semester-long study, and research initiatives that incorporate cross-cultural perspectives.

 |International Student Organization||x|